Early Bird and No School Days

 No transfer of days

-NO REFUNDS OR DROP-INS ARE ALLOWED FOR BREAKFAST CLUB
+NO REFUNDS OR DROP-INS ARE ALLOWED FOR EARLY BIRD

 Drop in hours for no school days are 10am – 6pm – there is no charge for these hours for current BGCA members.

-The Breakfast Club staff will provide breakfast and supervised activities, such as games, movies, arts, crafts, etc. The Breakfast Club lasts from 7:00 am – 10:00 am every morning (Monday thru Friday).
+The Breakfast Club staff will provide breakfast and supervised activities, such as games, movies, arts, crafts, tech, etc throughout the day.
+Early Bird lasts from 7:00 am – 10:00 am every morning (Monday thru Friday).

 Who Can Join?